TelkomIndonesia/ddcompose/README.md

     ]}).plan
 ```

-checkout [examples](./examples/) for more sample on how to use this module.
+Checkout [examples](./examples/) for more sample on how to use this module.

 ### The `deploy` action